Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 Cultural Havens: Museums as Key Points of Interest

-Marrakech’s museums offer insights into Moroccan culture, from traditional crafts to contemporary art, and rank among the city’s most enriching points of interest.
+Marrakech’s museums offer deep insights into Moroccan culture, from traditional crafts to contemporary art, and rank among the city’s most enriching points of interest.

 Mohammed VI Museum of the Water Civilization

 This unique museum highlights Morocco’s ingenious traditional hydraulic heritage.
-It showcases the khettaras (underground irrigation channels) that have been vital to desert agriculture for centuries.
+It showcases the khettaras—underground irrigation channels that have been vital to desert agriculture for centuries.
+Interactive exhibits demonstrate how water management shaped Moroccan society and architecture, from public fountains to hammams and ornate garden irrigation systems.

 Musée Yves Saint Laurent Marrakech

 This striking contemporary museum celebrates the enduring love affair between legendary fashion designer Yves Saint Laurent and Marrakech.
 The city profoundly inspired his work after his first visit in 1966.
+The museum houses a rotating collection of his haute couture designs alongside temporary exhibitions, while the building itself—designed by Studio KO with a façade resembling woven fabric—is a modern architectural marvel.

 Ben Youssef Madrasa

 Founded in the 14th century and rebuilt in the 16th century, this former Islamic college was once the largest theological school in North Africa, housing up to 900 students.
+The madrasa’s stunning central courtyard showcases the pinnacle of Moroccan craftsmanship: hand-carved cedar wood screens, stucco walls with impossibly detailed geometric and floral patterns, and vibrant zellij tilework in blues and greens.
+Now functioning as a museum, the tiny student cells offer a glimpse into the austere life of religious scholars centuries ago.

 Tranquil Oases: Marrakech’s Gardens & Green Spaces